yt-dlp/yt-dlp/README.md

 There must not be any characters before that, including spaces.

-To use UTF-32 and UTF-16, save your file with BOM enabled.
-The method above cannot be used in this case.
+If you have BOM enabled, it will be used instead.

 ### Authentication with `.netrc` file